What is business energy?

 Renewables Obligation (RO)

-The Feed in Tariff (FiT) is a great support system for small-scale renewable electricity generation.
+Schemes like the Feed in Tariff and the Renewable Heat Incentive have provided great support systems for small-scale renewable energy generation.
 However, larger-scale projects need financial support too, and that’s where the Renewables Obligation comes in.

 It basically places an obligation on suppliers to get a certain amount of their energy from renewable sources.
 The scheme is in the process of being phased out, and is being replaced by the levy known as Contracts for Difference (CfDs) – see below.